 Traditionally, incentive programs have been revenue based.

-These types of incentives used to work well when most of the IT products were based on units the vendor wants to be sold.
-Given where we are today with cloud-based solutions and less of a commodity push, it’s a good time to consider non-revenue incentives to help develop your partner’s skills and knowledge to help the growth of your solutions.
+These types of incentives used to work well when most of the IT products were based on units the vendor wanted to be sold.
+Given where we are today with cloud-based solutions, it’s a good time to consider non-revenue incentives to help develop your partner’s skills and knowledge to help the growth of your solutions.